 This position is ONLY open to individuals who are NOT currently POST certified as a law enforcement officer in another state or are NOT currently AZ POST certified.

-The Written Assessment will be held on Tuesday, May 6, 2025 and Friday, May 9, 2025.
+The Written Assessment will be held on Tuesday, February 10, 2026 and Friday, February 13, 2026.
 You will have the opportunity to schedule which day you attend (you may only attend one of the assessment dates).
-The assessment is offered in-person only - there is no remote option.
-Please block your calendar now to ensure you will be able to attend the assessment.
+These are the ONLY DATES the assessment will be offered.
+Please BLOCK YOUR CALENDAR NOW to ensure you will be able to attend the assessment.
+The assessment is offered IN-PERSON ONLY; there is no remote option.

-The Tucson Police Department has decided to waive the physical test (PT) for applicant testing at this time.
-While it is not required for this hiring process, you will still be required to successfully complete the Arizona Peace Officers Standards (AZPOST) Police Officer Physical Aptitude Test (POPAT) prior to graduation from the academy.
+At this time, the Tucson Police Department has decided to waive the physical test during the selection process.
+While it is not required for this process, you will still be required to successfully complete the Arizona Peace Officers Standards (AZPOST) Physical Ability Test (PAT) prior to graduation from the academy.

-Although the PT test will be waived during testing, all applicants preparing to enter the Southern Arizona Law Enforcement Training Center (SALETC) program are expected to arrive in shape and be prepared to participate in a rigorous physical fitness program.
+Although the physical test will be waived during the screening process, all applicants preparing to enter the Southern Arizona Law Enforcement Training Center (SALETC) program are expected to arrive in shape and be prepared to participate in a rigorous physical fitness program.

-Information will be provided to applicants at the written assessment as to how to best prepare for the physical aspects of the academy.
+Information will be provided to applicants at the written assessment on how to best prepare for the physical aspects of the academy.

-The Police Officer Recruit Pre-Academy is anticipated to start on Monday, September 15, 2025 with New Employee Welcome on Friday, September 12, 2025.
+The Police Officer Recruit Pre-Academy is anticipated to start on Monday, June 15, 2026.

 Important details regarding the Police Officer Recruit position: